December 16, 2012

 Stray Cats fans were treated to wonderful blasts from the past via the playful, swaggering “Stray Cat Strut” and “(She’s) Sexy & 17,” and Setzer was joined only by standup bassist Johnny Hatton and southpaw drummer Daniel Glass for “Rock This Town.”
 Glass stood for part of the show while playing a four-piece drum set, a la the style of Stray Cats drummer Slim Jim Phantom.
 Glass even spent a couple minutes tapping his sticks onto the strings of Hatton’s bass, providing a unique, percussive duet that gathered numerous gasps from the audience.

-Setzer’s guitars, including one with a leopard-print paint job, are in immaculate condition.
+Setzer’s guitars, including one with a leopard-print paint job and a few classic gibson guitars, are in immaculate condition.
 The Joint’s roaming, colored spotlights glistened off Setzer’s axes as Setzer boogied his happy self across every square foot of the stage.

 Totsy, a co-ed band that mixes pop with burlesque-style visuals, opened the show with a solid, unique set that was humorous in PG-13 fashion, but it was Setzer who ruled the evening.
 Smiling from underneath rock music’s greatest pompadour countless times throughout his set, Setzer showed not only that he might possess the friendliest face in music, but that he remains one of the most gifted, appreciative guitar players in town.